-We developed the analog and digital electronics for the Fairlight CMI III, and video graphics and other components in earlier systems.
+We developed the analog and digital electronics for the Fairlight CMI III, and video graphics and other components in earlier systems in the 1980s.
 We also spent 15 years in Japan developing musical instruments, software, audio and video processing systems.
-We are now back in Australia and involved in contract based development.
+Went on to develop technical applications in several fields while moving toward freelance cartooning and illustration.

 My Thesis involved developing a single utterance, trained, Speech Recognition System using a LSI-11-03, with an 8 channel analog filter bank and Dynamic Warping matching written in Fortran.
 But I had been working on stuff for electric Guitars and Bass, and digital synthesizers.
 Independantly discovered the plucked string algorithm with a Signetics 2650 system and later was working on a Z-80 based system before walking into a little local company.....

 Fairlight Instruments - Reinventing Sampler